ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

     | **codes**              | The code and its respective theme, extracted from ATLAS.ti. |
     | **#_codes**            | Number of codes associated with each fragment.              |

-- **How to Use This File**

-This mapping enables researchers to:
+- **How to Use This File** (_This mapping enables researchers to_):

   * Reconstruct the coding process with precision
   * Audit the allocation of codes across fragments
   * Perform co-occurrence or cluster analyses
   * Validate consistency across coders
   * Build network graphs of conceptual relationships
   * Trace every theme back to its empirical origins

 This file ensures that every guideline in the study ultimately connects to explicit, documented evidence.